“Is it possible, then, that chronic fatigue syndrome represents an incomplete form of idiopathic intracranial hypertension (IIH)?” Higgins et al.

 - Exercise Intolerance

 Treatment mostly consists of carbonic anhydrase inhibitors which reduce CSF levels.
 The most commonly used drug to treat chronic IH is acetazolamide (Diamox) but Methazolamide (Neptazane), furosemide (Lasix) and topiramate (Topamax) are also used.
-The only member of this group that appears to be used somewhat regularly in ME/CFS and/or Fm is Topomax.
+The only member of this group that appears to be used somewhat regularly in ME/CFS and/or fibromyalgia is Topomax.

-Nevertheless, the high rate of symptom relief in this no doubt hand-picked group was striking and hopefully more researchers will pick up on this topic.
+The high rate of symptom relief in this no doubt hand-picked group was striking and hopefully more researchers will pick up on this topic.
 If you do have undiagnosed IIH diamox might be an option.

 Dr. Perrin has proposed that problems with central nervous system lymphatic drainage which affect the cerebral spinal fluid are common in ME/CFS.
-We’ll look at his hypothesis shortly and see if what, if any, connections it may have with these findings.
+We’ll look at his hypothesis later and see if what, if any, connections it may have with these findings.